 Programmers: More refactoring!
 Now!

-It usually involves more colorful language, more intense emotions, and repeats a few times, but in the interest of time, I've distilled it to its essence.
+It usually involves more colorful language, more intense emotions, and repeats a few times, but it boils down to this.
 I notice a few things about this particular exchange.

 First, the Business can easily justify their position: they need profit, and profit comes from sales, and sales come from features, and features come from, among other people, the Programmers.
 Without more profit, nobody keeps a job.1 Clearly, the Business has this one right.